O3Ol/awesome-stars/README.md

 - [COVID-19](https://github.com/CSSEGISandData/COVID-19) - Novel Coronavirus (COVID-19) Cases, provided by JHU CSSE
 - [Application-Security-Engineer-Interview-Questions](https://github.com/security-prince/Application-Security-Engineer-Interview-Questions) - Some of the questions which i was asked when i was giving interviews for Application/Product Security roles.
 I am sure this is not an exhaustive list but i felt these questions were important to be asked and some were challenging to answer
 - [awesome-production-machine-learning](https://github.com/EthicalML/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning
-- [fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 手把手撕LeetCode题目，扒各种算法套路的裤子。English version supported!
+- [fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 刷算法全靠套路，认准 labuladong 就够了！English version supported!
 Crack LeetCode, not only how, but also why.
 - [NLP-Knowledge-Graph](https://github.com/lihanghang/NLP-Knowledge-Graph) - 自然语言处理、知识图谱、对话系统三大技术研究与应用。
 - [awesome-cpp](https://github.com/fffaraz/awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.
 - [nlp-datasets](https://github.com/niderhoff/nlp-datasets) - Alphabetical list of free/public domain datasets with text data for use in Natural Language Processing (NLP)